Naamapadam: A Large-Scale Named Entity Annotated Data for Indic Languages: Results

 \subsection{\modelname: Multilingual Fine-tuning}

-Multilingual fine-tuning has been shown to outperform language-specific fine-tuning \cite{dhamecha-etal-2021-role}.
+Multilingual fine-tuning on a downstream task has been shown to outperform language-specific fine-tuning in low-resource scenarios \cite{dhamecha-etal-2021-role}.
 We also fine-tune a multilingual model on the combined data of all languages in \dsname-train.
 We refer to this model as \modelname.
 Table \ref{tab:monoMulti} reports the results from our experiments.
-We observe that multilingual models on average perform better than monolingual models.
-It can also be seen that for extremely low-resource languages like Assamese, the multilingual model performs a lot better than the others with a jump in F1 score from 40 to 62.5.
+We observe that the multilingual model on average performs better than the monolingual models.

+It can also be seen that for extremely low-resource languages like Assamese, the multilingual model performs a lot better than the others with a jump in F1 score from $45.37$ to $60.19$.